-- 13. In January 2013, the UK undertook a random stratified bottom trawl survey of South Georgia and Shag Rocks (see WG-FSA-13/17).
-The survey is the 16th of its type (the trawl series starting in 1986) and employed the same trawl gear and survey design as previous UK surveys in Subarea 48.3 (see WG-FSA-10/38).
-The 2013 survey covered the whole shelf area, covering depths of 100-320 m.
+13. In January 2015, the UK undertook a random stratified bottom trawl survey of South Georgia and Shag Rocks (see WG-FSA-15/30).
+The survey is the 17th of its type (the trawl series starting in 1986) and employed the same trawl gear and survey design as previous UK surveys in Subarea 48.3 (see WG-FSA-10/38 and WG-FSA-15/26).
+The 2015 survey covered the whole shelf area, covering depths of 100-350 m.
 The primary aim of the survey was to estimate stocks of mackerel icefish (Champsocephalus gunnari) but juvenile D. eleginoides are also captured.
-Numbers and lengths of D. eleginoides provide an index of recruitment for stock assessments. - 14.
-Dissostichus eleginoides were caught in 20 out of the 70 hauls in the 2013 survey and were present in greatest numbers around the eastern end of Shag Rocks.
-The total catch of toothfish was low when compared to the 2011 survey catch, totalling 322 kg (201 individuals).
-Toothfish ranged in length from 17 to 74 cm, and the majority were 40-60 cm.
-There was evidence of a cohort of 3+ fish (modal length of 44 cm), which were seen as 2+ fish during the 2012 survey.
-There was little evidence of strong cohorts of 1+ or 2+ fish present over the South Georgia shelf, although 4+ fish were caught (modal length 51 cm). - 15.
-Biological and ecological data on fish in Subarea 48.3 were also collected by an Argentinean research survey in 2013 (see WG-FSA-13/61 and 13/62).
+Numbers and lengths of D. eleginoides provide an index of recruitment for stock assessments.

+14. Dissostichus eleginoides were caught in 27 of the 77 hauls in the 2015 survey and were present in greatest numbers around the eastern end of Shag Rocks.
+The total catch of toothfish was similar to the 2013 survey catch, totalling 289 kg (206 individuals).
+Toothfish ranged in length from 30 to 74 cm, and the majority were 40-60 cm.
+There was evidence of a cohort of 3+ fish (modal length of 45 cm).
+There was little evidence of younger year classes on the South Georgia or Shag Rocks shelf.

-Figure 2: Length frequencies for Dissostichus eleginoides in Subarea 48.3 from 2005 to 2014 using observer data.
+Figure 2: Length frequencies for Dissostichus eleginoides in Subarea 48.3 from 2006 to 2015 using observer data.
 The number of hauls (N) and the number of fish measured (n) in each year are given at the top of each panel.
-Letters to the left of the panel (A, B and C) refer to the management areas shown in Figure 1.
+Letters to the left of the panel (B and C) refer to the management areas shown in Figure 1.

-16. All toothfish vessels in Subarea 48.3 carry a CCAMLR scientific observer who collects a range of data on toothfish and common by-catch, including conversion factors, length frequencies, weights and maturity.
+15. All toothfish vessels in Subarea 48.3 carry a CCAMLR scientific observer who collects a range of data on toothfish and common by-catch, including conversion factors, length frequencies, weights and maturity.
 Toothfish otoliths are collected by observers for an ageing program that provides length-at-age data for assessments.
-Observers also record whale depredation rates which are included in stock assessments.
+Observers also record whale depredation rates that are included in stock assessments.
 Observers work with vessels to tag toothfish and skates and collate recapture data.
-Tagging of D. eleginoides continued at a rate of 1.3 fish per tonne in 2014, with a total of 2 912 fish tagged and 682 recaptures (including within-season recaptures).
+Tagging of D. eleginoides continued at a rate of 1.3 fish per tonne in 2014, with a total of 4 332 fish tagged and 527 recaptures (including within-season recaptures).